 Mentor Areas

-The Kurre laboratory has longstanding expertise in Fanconi Anemia (FA), a rare inherited genetic condition with prominent hematologic complications.
-We hope to improve our understanding of the progressive hematopoietic failure that occurs in patients with FA, with origins before birth.
-The lab is developing strategies that will ameliorate those losses, with the long term goal of reversing the successive erosion of the stem cell pool in children.
+The Kurre laboratory has longstanding expertise in bone marrow hematopoietic stem cell (HSC) biology and gene therapy.
+In focused studies of genetic HSC failure in Fanconi Anemia (FA), a rare inherited genetic condition with prominent hematologic complications and cancer predisposition, we hope to improve our understanding of the underlying mechanisms.
+Here, the lab is also developing novel gene repair strategies that will ameliorate those HSC losses, with the long term goal of reversing the erosion of the stem cell pool in children.

 Description: